xuantiep/xdeb-org/content/post/my-new-hi-fi-setup-pi-allo-moode-schiit.md

 ### Audio quality

-The Raspberry Pi/Allo DigiOne/Moode audio streamer sounds excellent!
+The Raspberry Pi/Allo DigiOne/Moode audio streamer sounds excellent.
 A definite step up from the Apple TV, and the TV no longer needs to be on.
 I happen to have more time to listen to music and I'm rediscovering pearls in my collection.
 So much fun!

 If one want to go a step up, the [DigiOne Signature](https://allo.com/sparky/digione-signature.html) looks interesting.
 Getting new low noice power supplies can improve things as well.